 In addition, Jane’s diagnosis at just 31 made her passionate about encouraging young Australians to be breast aware by knowing their breasts and being aware of any changes.
 Again, from this inspiration, the McGrath Foundation has now developed the innovative Curve Lurve program which focuses on empowering young Australians to look after their bodies, know what’s normal for them and take action that promotes their own health and wellbeing, while at the same time debunking common community myths.

-The 2013/14 summer marked the sixth year of the McGrath Foundation’s friendship with Cricket Cares, Cricket Australia’s community action program, with an incredible $6.5m raised to date from a variety of cricket initiatives related to the Pink Test thanks to the support of the entire Australian cricketing community.
+McGrath Foundation’s seven-year friendship with Cricket Cares, Cricket Australia’s community action program, has raised $7.3m from a variety of cricket initiatives related to the Pink Test thanks to the support of the entire Australian cricket community.

 The Sydney ‘Pink Test’ has become the iconic centrepiece of the Cricket Australia (CA) and McGrath Foundation friendship.
 Each year the SCG turns a sea of pink thanks to the support of the Australian and touring teams, fans, CricketNSW, the SCG Trust and CA’s partners.
 Traditionally Ladies’ Day, Day 3 of the Sydney Pink Test has been renamed Jane McGrath Day and is celebrated with the entire SCG turning into a sea of pink each year in honour of Jane.